syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Measurement-Units.md

 ### Custom Measurement unit

 The MeasureUnits contain constant values to apply in our Diagram.
-So, you can use MeasureUnits.Custom to set the customized unit and specify the Custom Measurement unit value by using the Syncusion.Windows.Forms.Diagram.Model.CustomUnitValue property.
+So, you can use MeasureUnits.Custom to set the customized unit and specify the Custom Measurement unit value by using the Syncfusion.Windows.Forms.Diagram.Model.CustomUnitValue property.
 The following code example illustrates how to set custom measurement unit for the Diagram control.

 {% tabs %}